La Source - a luxury campsite between Aubrac and Cantal

 A dream campsite by the Lac de Sarrans lake

 La Source is a high-end campsite which deserves to be so.
 Located 650 metres above sea level, having taken the minor roads of Cantal or Aubrac, where each new bend enables you to enjoy exceptional countryside, holidaymakers can thus discover this heaven on Earth.

-A quality aquatic park and entertainment
+A quality water park and entertainment

 Surroundings favourable to relaxation

 On-site, it is possible to have a drink or enjoy a dish comprised of locally sourced ingredients on the covered terrace of the bar - restaurant, which offers views over the lake.
 This establishment offers its guests quality cuisine, ice creams as well as delicious cocktails.
 All essential needs are met thanks to the grocery located by reception.